fedluc/qupled/docs/examples.rst

 .. literalinclude:: ../examples/docs/solveStlsIet.py
    :language: python

-Solving the classical VS-STLS scheme
+Solving the VS-STLS schemes
 ------------------------------------

-This example shows how to solve the VS-STLS scheme at finite temperature.
+This example shows how to solve the classical VS-STLS scheme at finite temperature.
 First the scheme is solved up to rs = 5.0, then the results are plotted and then the calculation is resumed up to rs = 10.
 In the second part of the calculation, the pre-computed value of the free energy integrand